hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

     The *Client list*, in red, is used to add the *SIS* client information.

-In the *SIS* sub-tab, The *List port* entry provides the port to which *SIS* has been configured to broadcast datagrams.
+In the *Listeners* sub-tab, the *Listen port* entry, in red, provides the port to which *SIS* has been configured to broadcast datagrams.
 This should match the port address selected in the previous methods.
 For instance, ``16103``.

 .. figure:: ./_static/settings3.png